-When you’re in the throes of excitement that come with building a new life in the country of your dreams, you can hardly be blamed for putting inheritance matters to the back of your mind.
-To avoid any morbid thoughts, we recommend thinking of it this way – by taking just a few important steps, you can ensure that the best interests of those you love the most are protected – and then you can crack on with enjoying your new life as much as possible.
-To help you understand how things operate in Ireland, today we’re running you through Irish inheritance law and reporting on how proposed reforms could affect the current situation.
+When you’re in the middle of the excitement of building a new life in Ireland, you can hardly be blamed for putting inheritance matters to the back of your mind.
+But with a bit of planning for the future, you can ensure the best interests of those you love the most are protected – and then you can crack on with your new start in Ireland!

 We can’t stress enough how important it is to make a will in Ireland relating to your Irish assets.